 Now that you know all the benefits of a good hair oil and how to use an oil, here are a few tips to help you maximise your results:

 While oils can help to moisturise and protect your hair, they can also leave an unwanted residue that weighs hair down.
 Remove buildup from oils with our Hair & Scalp Detox Scrub.
 This scalp scrub gently buffs away buildup from dead skin cells, oils, and hair products to encourage softer, bouncier hair.
 We recommend using this product once per week, or whenever your hair feels like it needs a refresh.

 Tip #2: Protein Treatment

 If you’re using a good hair oil to revive damaged hair, you should also consider adding a protein treatment to your routine.
 Why?
 Because damaged hair craves both moisture and protein.
 We recommend using our Protein Reconstructor Hair Mask, which utilises hydrolyzed vegetable proteins to rebuild damaged areas of the hair shaft.
 For best results, use one to three times per month.

 Tip #3: Nourish from Within

 Of course, your hair follicles can’t grow healthy, shiny hair without adequate nutrition!
 That’s why it’s so important to make sure that you’re getting all the necessary nutrients for healthy hair growth.
-We recommend taking Hair Growth Formula Gummies or Capsules, which are loaded with hair-healthy vitamins and minerals like biotin, selenium, vitamin C, and Zinc.
+We recommend taking Hair Growth Formula Gummies or Tablets, which are loaded with hair-healthy vitamins and minerals like biotin, selenium, vitamin C, and Zinc.
 Plus, the chewable gummy-formula is sugar-free and they taste delicious, so it’s easy to remember to take them everyday!both and you’ll be amazed with the results!

 Tip #4: Use Tools That Prevent Breakage